pglemos/GOLFFOX/docs/guides/MIGRATION_GUIDE.md

 - `passageiro@golffox.com` (passageiro - assigned trips only)

 **Test scenarios:**
-1. Login as driver → Start a trip → See GPS tracking
+1. Login as motorista → Start a trip → See GPS tracking
-2. Login as operator → View company trips only
+2. Login as operador → View company trips only
 3. Login as admin → Use "Reopen Trip" with force flag
 4. Open two devices → Watch real-time position updates